cbuteau/uxdreams/common/login.md

 1. Error handling always blames the user.
   a.
 It could be the service times out.
   b.
-It could be unforseen things.
+It could be unforeseen things.

 ## Strategies